‘Have’ is used with ‘I’,’ we’, ‘you’ and ‘they’ or plural nouns in present. Let’s see how to use ‘have’ in a sentence.

 - I have too much homework.

-- We have a shoe rack with blue cover.
+- We have a shoe rack with a blue cover.

 - You have an artistic view point.